Watch: Luxon says Govt snoozed in summer, now NZ loses

 "I feel I've taken as much personal responsibility as I can around masking and all those sorts of things."

-He said public funding of face masks was a secondary issue now, with RATs and protecting the elderly more important.
+He said public funding of face masks was a secondary issue now, and RATs and protecting the elderly were more important.

-Earlier today, he said the Government had not adequately prepared for Omicron.
+Earlier today, he said the Government had not adequately prepared for Omicron, and intensive care units needing upgrading..

-He said the country had to greatly increase availability of RATs and urgently upgrade intensive care units.

 "We need to protect the vulnerable.
 We should inundate rest homes, retirement villages and at-risk communities with boosters."